Office of Faculty Affairs and Development

 Through Faculty Development, we:

 Interested in Teaching for Excellence content, but unable to commit to the full schedule?
 Intended primarily for faculty in their first year, our Medical Education Intensive is a two-day workshop designed to enhance faculty understanding of medical education terminology, key teaching strategies, and techniques for providing feedback to medical students and residents.
-Our next Medical Education Intensive is offered from 1 to 5 p.m. on September 13 and 20.
-See our flier for more information, and contact Julie (firstname.lastname@example.org) to RSVP.
+Our next Medical Education Intensive will be scheduled soon.
+See our flier for more information about the course.

 Residents as Teachers: The goal of our Residents as Teachers Program is to introduce resident physicians to the key elements of careers in academic medicine.
 The program consists of six classes that meet from September to November.
 Check out our flier for more information.